 - A necessary change in employment status which interferes with the student's ability to attend class.
 Please provide a letter from employer on letterhead or work schedule (clearly identifying hours and/or change in schedule).

 - Personal/Financial Hardships: Provide legal documents identifying hardships with specific dates.

-- Administrative Error: Provide letter(s) from university personnel on university letterhead or email.
+- Administrative Error: Provide letter(s) from Human Resources on university letterhead or email.

 - Military: Provide documentation from Commanding Officer (CO).

 - Other unusual or very special cases, considered on their own merit.

 The following situations are examples of reasons that would not fall under the intent of "serious and compelling":

 - Poor academic performance or grade anticipated in class is not sufficiently high, or student is doing failing work.

 - Failure to attend class, complete assignments, or take a test/tests.